mwyvr/dotfiles/README.md

 # dotfiles

-Configuration files for Neovim and a number of tools and apps in daily use.
+This repo contains configuration files for Neovim and a number of tools and apps in daily use.

  [chezmoi](https://www.chezmoi.io/quick-start/) makes managing personal configuration files across multiple machines and distributions a ~~little~~ **lot** easier.

 ## Inclusions of note

 I mostly run dwm or dwl window managers rather than the Gnome desktop environment; I've configured dwm and dwl to act as similarly as possible.
+Those configurations will be available here as patch files *soon*.

 There's nothing distribution-specific in here; fwiw I run [Void Linux](https://voidlinux.org/) on desktop and laptops and some office machines.

+* LazyVim based configuration for NeoVim.
 * .config/gnome-terminal: nordfox.sh script to add the colour palette for those rare times I'm in Gnome
 * .config/nvim: LazyVim based Neovim configuration
 * fuzzel menu, foot terminal for `dwl` (dwm for Wayland)